 When someone sick sneezes or coughs, their germs can spray up to six feet, per the CDC.
 In fact, an April 2014 study in the Journal of Fluid Mechanics found that smaller particles can travel even longer distances (as far as 2.5 meters).

-Not only does a face covering suppress the spread of these contagious respiratory droplets (by you or others), wearing one also reminds you to keep your hands away from your nose and mouth, which are common routes of infection for the virus.
+Not only does a face covering suppress the spread of contagious respiratory droplets (by you or others), wearing one also reminds you to keep your hands away from your nose and mouth, which are common routes of infection for the virus.

 7. Sanitize Hands and Surfaces